 However, it will certainly be loyal to its owner and will want to be beside you for most of the time.

 The Shar-Pei is easy to train while the Beagle can be a bit more stubborn, so it is still up in the air as to which one your dog will be.

-However, through it all, you have a clearly intelligent dog that is full of character and fun.
+However, through it all, you have an intelligent dog that is full of character and fun.
 It might not be that keen on strangers, but it will not bark excessively either.

 The Sharp Eagle’s Diet

 The diet for the Sharp Eagle is going to be along the lines of what you would expect for a dog of this size.